Deep Learning by Example on Biowulf: Course Syllabus.

 Taught on: 07 December, 2021; 12 March 2020

-Class #5: Deep Reinforcement Learning Networks and their aplication to drug molecule design.
+Class #5: Deep Reinforcement Learning Networks and their aplication to de novo drug molecule design.

 The introductory part of this class starts from discussion of the basic terms used in Reinforcement Learning (RL), such as Agent, Environment, Action, State, Reward, and Policy.
 It then employs three simple/prototype examples to provide introduction to the value-based RL (Q-learning) and policy-based RL, as well as their application to the problems of sequence optimization and de-novo sequence generation using deep networks.
 The biological example focuses on a composite Deep Reinforcement Learning Network comprising two subnetworks, the Generator and the Predictor, and its application to de novo generation of drug molecules.
 It involves discussion of the Embedding, StackAugmentedRNN and GRU (Gated Recurrent Unit) network layers; delayed rewards and their handling using a rollout procedure; and the Adam optimizer used for training the models of this class.